coderabbitai/ai-pr-reviewer/README.md

 The javascript's [chatgpt][2] package provides two implementations of the ChatGPT API:

-- `ChatGPTAPI`: mimic ChatGPT using the OpenAI's `text-davinci-003`.
+- `ChatGPTAPI`: official ChatGPT using the OpenAI's `text-davinci-003`.
+  - not free
   - requires `OPENAI_API_KEY`
-- `ChatGPTUnofficialProxyAPI`: real ChatGPT models, rely on third-party server and is rate limited.
+- `ChatGPTUnofficialProxyAPI`: unofficial ChatGPT models, rely on third-party server and is rate limited.
+  - free
   - requires `CHATGPT_ACCESS_TOKEN`
   - the proxy server is configurable using `chatgpt_reverse_proxy`